Danaher, it's Time to put People over Profits

 Xpert cartridges for extensively drug-resistant TB are still priced at $15, and tests for other diseases including HIV, hepatitis, Ebola, and HPV cost up to $20.
 This is much higher than the production costs calculated as part of independent research, and 1.5 times the median weekly wage in countries like Sierra Leone.
 While Danaher has procrastinated on increasing transparency for their pricing, GeneXpert tests are still priced far higher than many can afford.

-We call on Cepheid and Danaher to prioritize people’s lives over maximizing profits by increasing transparency by fulfilling their commitment to an independent third party audit.
+We call on Cepheid and Danaher to prioritize people’s lives over maximizing profits by increasing transparency and fulfilling their commitment to an independent third party audit.

 Take Action: